Coney Island with Kids: A Brand-new Roller Coaster, the Mermaid Parade & Other Family Fun

 Nathan's Famous serves delicious hot dogs, of course, but you can also have burgers, beer, clams on the half shell or chicken.

 Boardwalk snacks include cotton candy, candy apples and other treats.
-William’s Candy, right next to Nathan’s on Surf Avenue, is another Coney Island landmark.
+Williams Candy, right next to Nathan’s on Surf Avenue, is another Coney Island landmark.
 It's an old-school candy store that makes its own sweets, like marshmallow caramel balls.
 Kids will literally eat it up, as will parents.
+There's also an outpost of the slick gift and treat emporium IT'SUGAR, but we say avoid the national chain and stick with local businesses.
+They need and appreciate your support!

 Looking for more summer fun?
 Check out our Summer Fun Guide.